 Find out more about speech therapy for adults with all the latest news and developments.
 We’d love to hear from you, so if you have any questions or queries call, email or follow the link to Caroline Bartliff on Facebook and send me a private message.

 When you have a passion for language, it’s easy to get drawn to all the games out there that can encourage talking, word finding and even inference.
-Here’s a list of my top 5 favourite games.
+Here’s a list of my top 5 favourite games, which can be adapted to be played via Zoom.

 1. Articulate – describe the word and let people guess.
 It’s great for practicing talking around a word.
 Articulate for kids is a nice easy introduction, if word finding is hard.